Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Introduction

-(c) if $|N_G(X)|\geq |X|\geq 1$. \end{corollary} Corollary \ref{thm:sufficient}(a) is interesting since it shows that all the ``bad'' graphs (graphs with no nonempty envy-free matching) are a generalisation of the odd-path example.
+Part (a) shows that all the ``bad'' graphs (graphs with only an empty envy-free matching) are similar to the odd-path example --- they are all $Y$-path-saturated.

-Compare Corollary \ref{thm:sufficient}(c) with Hall's theorem \citep{hall1934representation}, which says that if (and only if) $|N_G(X')|\geq |X'|$ for \emph{any} subset $X'\subseteq X$, then $G$ admits an $X$-saturating matching.
-The strong condition of Hall is sufficient for the strong property of having an $X$-saturating matching; the weaker condition (c) is sufficient for the weaker property of having a nonempty envy-free matching.
+Parts (b) and (c) are similar to the condition in Hall's marriage theorem \citep{hall1935representatives}.
+Hall's theorem says that if (and only if) $|N_G(X')|\geq |X'|$ for \emph{any} subset $X'\subseteq X$, then $G$ admits an \xsating{} matching.
+The strong condition of Hall is sufficient for the strong property of having an \xsating{} matching; the weaker condition (b) is sufficient for the weaker property of having a non-empty envy-free matching.
+We note that part (b) was first proved by \citet{Luria2013EnvyFree}; we present an alternative proof.

+Corollary \ref{thm:sufficient}(b) can be slightly generalised to provide a lower bound on the cardinality of an envy-free matching. \begin{corollary} Let $G:=(X \discup Y, E)$ be a bipartite graph with $|N_G(X)|\geq |X|\geq 1$.
+If, for some integer $k\geq 1$, every vertex in $N_G(X)$ has at least $k$ neighbors in $X$, then $G$ admits an envy-free matching of cardinality at least $k$. \end{corollary}